Dental Implant Statistics and Facts 2021-2020

 8. How many American seniors have no teeth?

-The U.S. Centers for Disease Control and Prevention indicates that some 25 percent of Americans ages 65 and up have no teeth.
+The U.S. Centers for Disease Control and Prevention indicates that some 25 percent of Americans ages 65 and up have no teeth according to this source.

 Seeing as the cost of healthcare in the United States is now being supplemented – to some degree, at least, however small – by government-assisted healthcare subsidies, older people are likely to find it easier to pay for dental implants.